Disease Guide ·Heart Disease ·2026

 Breed-Specific Concerns

-Heart disease in predisposed breeds like Cavaliers and Dobermans may be classified as hereditary.
+Heart disease in predisposed breeds like Cavaliers and Dobermans may be classified hereditary.
 Some policies exclude hereditary cardiac conditions or have extended waiting periods.
 Others cover them fully.
-If you own a breed with known heart issues, verify cardiac coverage specifically.
+Verify cardiac coverage specifically if you own a breed with known heart issues.

 🇺🇸 US Pet Insurance Guide